Search for answers or browse our resource library.

 Madison, WI 53707

-You have 45 days after you receive the denial to request a fair hearing.
-If you already have active benefits, you might think aboutย appealing the denial within 10 days.
-If you call, write or fill out the appeal request form online within 10 days, your benefits will continue until the matter has been resolved.
-(Until the hearing officer has issued his/her decision.)
-You will be notified of the date and time of the hearing in a letter through the mail, regardless of how you requested the fair hearing.
-Do not lose this letter.
+Call, write or fill out the appeal request form online and your benefits will continue until the matter has been resolved or the hearing officer has issued a decision.
+You will be notified of the date and time of the hearing in a letter by mail, regardless of how you submitted your appeal.
+Please keep this letter.

 What Should I Expect at the Hearing?